Albanian nobility: Principality of Arbanon

-Albanian nobility and the Serbs
+Serbia

 When Durrës was captured by the Kingdom of Serbia, Milutin was titled the King of Albania while his rule was occasionally recognized by Albanian noblemen around Durrës.
 Many Albanian noblemen were included in the feudal hierarchy of the Kingdom of Serbia and had titles and privileges of župans, voivodas or kaznacs.
 Albanian nobility was included into hierarchy of the feudal system of Serbian Empire without any discrimination and participated in the work of the highest government institutions, where Albanian archons had the same rights as the Serbian nobility had.
 Serbian emperor wanted to gain the support of the Albanian nobility so he confirmed the privileges Kruje had been granted by the Byzantine Empire.

-Albanian nobility under the Ottoman Empire
+Ottoman Empire

 A decisive point of the relation of Albanian nobility with Ottoman Empire was the Battle of Savra in 1385.
 After the Battle of Savra Albanian nobility became vassals of the Ottoman Empire.

 Albanian nobility did not fight against Ottomans with united and compact forces like Serbian and Bulgarian aristocracy, but with small independent local rulers.
 Therefore, the Ottomans, who have been since claimed to be "brutal and cruel" to the Serbian and Bulgarian nobility, might have been conciliatory with the Albanian nobility.

 Ali Pasha of Yanina, a prominent Albanian noble and Pasha.

 Kara Mahmud Pasha ruler of the Pashalik of Scutari the most prominent figure of the Bushati family.

 When Albania became part of the Ottoman Empire, it was divided into sanjaks with numerous timars.
 Many members of the Albanian nobility held high rank positions within Ottoman the hierarchy, like Skanderbeg and Ballaban Badera who were Ottoman sanjakbeys.
 Some members of the Albanian nobility were Ottoman timariots.
 Through the implementation of the timar system the Albanian nobility was absorbed into the Ottoman military class within not more than two generations.
 They adopted the Ottoman titles such as agha, bey or pasha.
 However, there was also a significant amount of resistance to Ottoman rule from Albanian nobility, as evidenced by the Albanian revolt of 1432–1436 and Skanderbeg's rebellion.
 During a time period, there were also Albanian Pashaliks which were 3 semi-independent states ruled by Albanian nobles who carried the Ottoman title of Pasha.

 Venetian tower at Durrës Castle in Albania.

-Albanian nobility under Venice
+Republic of Venice

 During the period of crisis for the Ottoman Empire after the Battle of Ankara in 1402 several Ottoman vassals from Albania including Gjon Kastrioti, Niketas Thopia and Nicola Zaccaria, recognized Venetian suzerainty.
 Numerous members of Albanian noble families were Venetian pronoiers.
 Many Albanian noblemen fought against Skanderbeg within Venetian forces during Albanian–Venetian War.
 The Venetian Duchy of Durazzo was also under control of Venice and many Albanian nobles claimed citizenship rights to the city which is now modern-day Durrës.